 1989 saw RCG test three features on the batture at Ashland-Belle Helene Plantation (16AN26).
 None of these features were found to be significant (Goodwin et al. 1989).
 In 1990, CEI did a survey for a liquid carbonic plant extension but no cultural resources were recorded (Guevin 1990).
 The year 1995 saw AR Consultants survey a pipeline that ran from Cameron Parish to Ascension Parish.
 No cultural properties were found in the current APE (Skinner et al. 1995).
-That same year SURA surveyed the route of a proposed pipeline that ran southeast of the current APE; two historic sites on adjacent Waterloo Plantation were recorded (Shuman et al. 1995).
+That same year SURA surveyed the route of a proposed pipeline and two historic sites on adjacent Waterloo Plantation were recorded (Shuman et al. 1995).
 In 1997, RCG surveyed a proposed effluent force main line for the City of Gonzales and recommended 16AN60 (The Houmas Central Sugar Factory) for National Register testing (Robblee et al. 1997).
 Later that year, RCG conducted National Register testing of a portion of 16AN60.
 Backhoe trenching and unit excavation brought to light 80 features and three structures.
 Additional work was recommended (Robblee and Davis 1997).
 Also in that year, SURA, Inc. surveyed the route of a proposed railroad line but reported no cultural properties (Shuman et al. 1997).
 In 2005 CH2M Hill surveyed a proposed pipeline route running from Garyville to Port Hudson, but found no cultural properties in or near the current APE (Durio and Calvit 2005).
-In 2012 SURA conducted a survey of 225 acres (91.1 hectares) near Geismar and recorded two sites, neither of which was significant (Hoyt and Shuman 2012).
-Finally, two recent projects, a transmission line survey by CRC, LLC (Gabour et al. 2013) and a survey of two lots adjacent to the current project area, by SURA, Inc., produced negative results (Shuman 2013).
+In 2012 SURA conducted a survey of 225 ac (91.1 ha) near Geismar and recorded two sites, neither of which was significant (Hoyt and Shuman 2012).
+Three recent projects, a transmission line survey by CRC, LLC (Gabour et al. 2013) and a survey of two lots near Geismar, on LA 30, and a survey of 83 ac (33.5 ha) on Hwy 30, also near Geismar, both by SURA, Inc., produced negative results (Shuman et al. 2013, 2013a).
+Another survey by SURA, Inc., near Geismar, updated and expanded the information on 16AN58 (Waterloo Plantation)(Shuman et al. 2013b).